 11. Japan - Read The Travelling Cat Chronicles written by Hiro Arikawa and translated by Philip Gabriel; then follow the path of Nana the cat, starting in Tokyo.

 13. United Kingdom - Though the world of Harry Potter is fictional, fans can visit a number of locations around the UK to see where J. K. Rowling got her inspiration for the Harry Potter series, as well as other interesting Harry Potter-related spots.
 In Edinburgh, the Elephant House is said to be where Rowling frequently wrote, and Greyfriars Kirkyard is the graveyard where she found many of her characters' names.
+You can also visit the Museum Context, the Harry Potter Retailer located along Victoria Street, which is believed to be the inspiration for Diagon Alley.
 At King's Cross Station in London, you can see the Harry Potter 9 3/4 platform and the Harry Potter Shop.
 And take the Jacobite steam train (AKA "The Harry Potter Train") into the Highlands and across the Glenfinnan Viaduct.
 And while we're talking about the UK, one of my favorite books ever written about Great Britain is Bill Bryson's Notes from a Small Island.

-15. Ellis Island - Though there are probably thousands of books set in New York, NY, there are dozens of books set specifically at Ellis Island. epic! has a great list of children's books set at Ellis Island, or you can check out this list of books about Ellis Island for adults from Shepherd.
+15. Ellis Island, New York, NY - Though there are probably thousands of books set in New York, there are dozens of books set specifically at Ellis Island. epic! has a great list of children's books set at Ellis Island, or you can check out this list of books about Ellis Island for adults from Shepherd.
 Read Annie Moore: First in Line for America by Eithne Loughrey.
 Annie was the first person who was processed through Ellis Island after her long journey from Cobh, Ireland, with her two younger brothers.

 16. Cobh, Ireland - Speaking of Cobh, you can see where Annie Moore started from with a trip to this stunningly beautiful, perfectly quaint seaside town.
 This is also the place where the Titanic made it last stop before its ill-fated journey across the ocean.
 And you can read a number of fantastic books about the RMS Titanic.
 See this list from Marine Insight for the real story of what happened, or check out Goodreads' list of fiction novels about the Titanic.